ombulabs/blog/_posts/2016-01-20-set-up-and-run-hubot-in-non-heroku-server.markdown

 ---
 layout: post
-title: "Setting up and running Hubot in a non-Heroku server"
+title: "Set up and run Hubot without using Heroku"
 date: 2016-01-20 11:16:00
-categories: ["hubot", "unix"]
+categories: ["hubot", "linux"]
 author: "mauro-oto"
 ---

-Hubot makes it incredibly easy to setup on a Heroku server, by taking advantage of its Procfile.
+[Hubot](https://hubot.github.com) makes it incredibly easy to setup on a Heroku server, by taking advantage of its Procfile.
 Simply running `git push heroku master` deploys the app and starts it.

 When it comes to deploying to your own Linux server, given that `foreman` doesn't really like background processes (see: